ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 {: toc-services="cloud-object-storage"}
 {: toc-completion-time="15m"}

-This tutorial shows how to host a static website on {{site.data.keyword.cos_full}}, including configuring a bucket, uploading content, and configuring your new website.
+This tutorial shows how to [host a static website](/docs/cloud-object-storage?topic=cloud-object-storage-static-website-options) on {{site.data.keyword.cos_full}}, including creating a bucket, uploading content, and configuring your new website.
 {: shortdesc}

-Note that this is unreleased information and represents work in progress for the purpose of review.
-{: important}

 Hosting static websites with {{site.data.keyword.cos_full_notm}} serves static content for public access giving users flexibility, ease of delivery, and high availability.